 What is MyoPro?

 The MyoPro is an elbow/wrist/hand orthosis which primarily helps those who suffer from neuromuscular damage and have difficulty moving their limbs and maintaining normal day to day functions.
-This specifically designed arm brace can detects weak muscle signals and activates a small motor to move the arm in the desired direction.
+This specifically designed arm orthosis can detects weak muscle signals and activates a small motor to move the arm in the desired direction.
 The user is complete control of their arm’s movement at all times.

 The MyoPro’s weight and sleek structure allow a user to perform daily activities without being constricted and bothered.
-With the help of a MyoPro, an individual who recently suffered from a stroke, has Multiple Sclerosis (MS) or amyotrophic lateral sclerosis (ALS) can be helped to maintain a normal lifestyle and conduct tasks independently.
+With the help of a MyoPro, an individual who recently suffered from a stroke, has Multiple Sclerosis (MS) or Amyotrophic Lateral Sclerosis (ALS) can be helped to maintain a normal lifestyle and conduct tasks independently.

 How do I know if I qualify for a MyoPro?

-The MyoPro is a lightweight, portable arm brace that supports weak muscles or muscles with neuromuscular damage.
+The MyoPro is a lightweight, portable arm orthosis that supports weak muscles or muscles with neuromuscular damage.
 If you have experienced weak or immobile limbs from conditions such as ALS, MS, Stroke, Traumatic Brain injury, Cerebral Palsy, or Spinal Cord Injury, it is highly likely that you will qualify.

-How does the brace work?
+How does the orthosis work?

 Does the MyoPro use electrical stimulation?

 No, the MyoPro does not work from electrical stimulation but uses sensors to read the nerve signals sent from the brain intended for arm movement.
-In this way, our brace provides people with neuromuscular damage their missing link, which is their arm’s ability to register the damaged signals that the brain is firing.
+In this way, our orthosis provides people with neuromuscular damage their missing link, which is their arm’s ability to register the damaged signals that the brain is firing.